February 13, 2019

 - Repeat this process for the remaining three corners of your polyline solid.

 - Using the Select Objects tool, select the Polyline Solid and click the Open Object edit button to display the Polyline Solid Specification dialog.

-- On the Materials panel of the Polyline Solid Specification dialog, select the "Polyline Solid" subcategory, then click on the Library Material button to choose a material for the back of your sign.
+- On the Materials panel of the Polyline Solid Specification dialog, select the "Polyline Solid" subcategory, then click on the Select Material button to choose a material for the back of your sign.

 To create a frame using a 3D molding polyline